naimalmunir101/AI-Project2/README.md

 Hello and welcome!

-The **main purpose** of this project is to automatically detect different types of road conditions using Deep Learning and Computer Vision techniques.

-Road damage is a very common problem in many countries.
+The **main purpose** of this project is to automatically detect different types of road conditions using Deep Learning and Computer Vision techniques.Road damage is a very common problem in many countries.
 Cracks, potholes and damaged roads can cause:

 - traffic accidents
 - vehicle damage